Findings and Recommendations

 This would be complementary to, as opposed to a replacement of, the well-used online system currently in place collecting exit information.

 The established online resignation form collects exit information relating to being treated with fairness, dignity and respect and whether a member of staff has personally experience bullying or harassment.
-Disclosures are shared with HR Business Partners if there is cause for concern or if a member of staff has requested a meeting as previous practice suggests mandatory interviews will often stop employees from disclosing information.
+Disclosures are shared with HR Business Partners if there is cause for concern or if a member of staff has requested a meeting.
+Feedback has identified that mandatory interviews will often stop employees from disclosing information.

 17. A new policy or code of conduct should be introduced for visitors to the University, setting out expected behaviours for engaging with our staff, student, and local community, signifying a commitment to a zero-tolerance stance to disrespect within the University community.
 This should be aligned to the conduct agreement for visiting academics currently being piloted.